College student from Derby and Red Cross workers wait out Ida

 Birmingham is waiting in her dorm room.
 She’s not alone getting ready for the storm.

-“You can plan but most plans, once you get into the game so to speak, you have to adapt quickly because not everything’s going to be the same,” said Red Cross Sr. disaster manager, Johnnie Munn.
-“We’re just kind of waiting for the storm, to get in where we can do something and then we’ll look to see kind of how bad is bad and move on from there.”
+“You can plan but most plans.
+Once you get into the game so to speak, you have to adapt quickly because not everything’s going to be the same,” said Johnnie Munn, Red Cross Sr. disaster manager.
+“We’re just kind of waiting for the storm, to get in where we can do something, and then, we’ll look to see kind of how bad is bad and move on from there.”

-Red Cross of South Central Ks and Oklahoma has positioned workers and volunteers across Louisiana.
+The American Red Cross Kansas and Oklahoma have positioned workers and volunteers across Louisiana.

-“But concern-wise for people out here it’s just their general safety,” said Red Cross volunteer Ashley Trattner.
+“But concern-wise for people out there, it’s just their general safety,” said Red Cross volunteer Ashley Trattner.
 “Safety is the number one priority for clients and us as well.”

-Birmingham says mom and dad gave a lot of advice.
-But she’s also listening to fellow LSU students from the area on how to be prepared.
+Birmingham says her mom and dad gave a lot of advice, but she’s also listening to fellow LSU students from the area on how to be prepared.